Aisle5Oakland/aisle5oakland.github.io/_beermenu/60-AltamontRichMahogany.md

  - is_light: " "
  - is_malty: "True"
  - is_sour: " "
+long_desc: "An American Red Ale, brewed for the sophistication of anchorman Ron Burgundy.
+Deep in a rich mahogany color, balanced maltiness, followed by a pronounce hop character.
+A pungent hop aroma and flavor is delivered by the use of Columbus, Summit, and Cascade hops; followed by a medium bitterness."
 ---

 This is the description for Altamont Rich Mahogany Ale